 Now if you think that there is something you would like to collaborate with me on please write to aarohi [at] artbyaarohi [dot] com.

 I got inundated with messages and emails when I last put this call out.
 But no one wrote back to my response when I replied asking them a few of the questions mentioned above.
 One person wanted me to illustrate their poetry not realising that they never sent me a sample and neither did they take into account that their poetry might not move me enough to want to paint it.
-A very sweet person wrote to say that they want to collaborate so that could have the success they perceived I have!!
+A very sweet person wrote to say that they want to collaborate so that she could have the success she perceived I have!!
 A few did not get back due to logistical problems.

 But the possibilities of learning, doing good work and doing it together exist and I would love to explore that.
 So please do write in..